 Is the Peloton Tread worth it?

-At currently $2,795 with shipping, the Peloton Tread is one of the best designed and best looking treadmills for this price.
-I think for those who already have a Peloton Bike and want to expand their home gym, the Peloton Tread is an excellent choice.
+The Peloton Tread is one of the best designed and best looking treadmills under $2,500.
+So I think for those who already have a Peloton Bike and want to expand their home gym, the Peloton Tread is an excellent choice.

 However, given that this is not the most comfortable treadmill to run on and the fact that the Peloton membership offers very little in terms of programs and guidance, I am not so sure it is the best choice for everyone.
 If these things are important to you and you are not already a Peloton member, you may want to also look at other treadmills (like those from NordicTrack) before making a final decision.